Insights

 Quantities, payment, and policy at a glance.

-Measure square feet (SF) for veneer flats, full-veneer, and paving.
+Two paths.
+Use our Stone calculator at /stone-calculator to sketch your project and submit, or email your elevations and we’ll prepare a complimentary take-off.
+For manual estimating: measure square feet (SF) for veneer flats, full-veneer, and paving.
 Measure lineal feet (LF) for thin-veneer corners, coping, sills, treads, lintels, surrounds, and trim.
-Cut-Stone items — caps, corbels, balusters, monuments — are calculated per piece.
+Cut-Stone items, caps, corbels, balusters, monuments, are calculated per piece.
 Add a 5–10% overage to account for cutting waste, joint variation, and site adjustments.
-Our team offers complimentary take-offs from your plans, so email us your elevations and we’ll scope the order with you.
+Either way, final quantities should be verified by your installer before placement.

 Do you provide complimentary take-offs from project plans?

 Yes.
-Send elevation drawings, plans, or reference photos to the Kő team and we’ll prepare a take-off at no charge to help estimate your order.
-Final quantities should always be verified by the installer before placement.
+Two ways to start: build it yourself on our Stone calculator at /stone-calculator and submit when ready, or send elevation drawings, plans, or reference photos through Let’s Talk Stone at /engage and we’ll prepare a take-off at no charge.
+Either way, final quantities should be verified by your installer before placement.

 What are your payment terms?